 WilDi isn't the right answer for every gutter ad budget.
 A few honest cases where traditional channels still pencil out:

-If you're LeafFilter, Leaf Home, LeafGuard, or a similar 30-state guard franchise, broadcast television and national radio deliver scale that a metro-deep mesh can't match yet.
-WilDi runs neighborhood-deep, not country-wide — your media plan needs a different instrument.
+If you're LeafFilter, Leaf Home, LeafGuard, or a similar 30-state guard franchise, broadcast television and national radio deliver scale that our current per-metro driver density can't match yet.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but per-metro driver density isn't sized for one-creative-across-30-states broadcast reach yet.
+Your media plan needs a different instrument for that scale.

 Recurring gutter contracts at multi-family complexes, HOAs, and large property managers are sold through procurement relationships, not consumer-grade local advertising.
 CPVD doesn't help you reach a property manager who's already running a competitive bid.